 It’s not uncommon for young women today to feel nervous about letting a strange man into their home.
 Even if they were the ones to schedule a maintenance appointment or delivery from a restaurant, most women take some sort of precautions when alone in their homes with a stranger.
 Maybe they call a friend to let them know that someone is coming over, or they’ll have someone else in their home with them at the time of the delivery.

-Sure, taking these precautions may seem dramatic or distrusting, but It’s cases like that of the Boston Strangler that make this fear so legitimate and lingering, even decades later.
+Sure, taking these precautions may seem dramatic or distrusting, but cases like that of the Boston Strangler that make this fear so legitimate and lingering, even decades later.
+And yes, the story of the Boston Strangler is a true story!

 Albert DeSalvo was born on September 3, 1931 to an abusive father and mother.
 He didn’t have a happy childhood.
 DeSalvo’s father violently knocked out his wife’s teeth and had sex with sex workers in front of his children.
 He also allegedly sold three of his children, although this story from Albert DeSalvo may be one of the many lies that he became known for telling.